sonelu/roboglia/README.md

 ## Contribution

 We are very receptive for contributions.
-Please clone the repository and sumbit pull requests with the desired contrbution.
+Please clone the repository and submit pull requests with the desired contribution.
 They will be moderated and, if they add values to the users, they will be integrated.
 Please note that the [Travis CI](https://travis-ci.com) integration will perform the following two tests on the pull requests: